In brief

 Failure-mode risk is the risk most Asset Management Plans manage, and it is only ever one part of the risk picture for an asset class.

-The plan should also account for what happens when the assumptions underneath it change: a shift in demand, a regulatory change, a new safety case, a supply chain disruption, or a climate-related event affecting an asset class that was designed for different conditions than it now operates under.
-It should say what triggers an out-of-cycle review rather than waiting for the next scheduled one, and it should be genuinely reviewed against actual performance, not just re-approved on the anniversary of the last version.
-A plan that only manages the risk of equipment breaking has covered maybe half the ways an asset class actually lets an organisation down.
+The plan should also account for what happens when the assumptions underneath it change: a shift in demand, a regulatory change, a new safety case, a supply chain disruption, or a climate related event affecting assets designed for different conditions.
+It should identify change triggers for review and be tested against actual performance, not simply reapproved on a calendar date.
+A plan that considers equipment failure alone leaves other material risks and opportunities outside the decision.

 Keeping It Alive